Ryoichi2022/PyBer_Analysis/README.md

 ## 2. Results
 ### Data to Be Analyzed
 Data was obtained in two csv files.
-One contained driver counts in each city with designation of type of city (city_data).
+One contained driver counts in each city with designation of type of city (city_data.csv).
 The other was a summary of 2,375 rides during the period from January 1, 2019 through May 8, 2019.
-Each ride record included ride ID, date, fare, and city (ride_data).
+Each ride record included ride ID, date, fare, and city (ride_data.csv).

 ### Procedures of Analysis
 Two files were combined based on city for further analysis.
 Then, the data was summarized by type of city as follows: